chrisdail/talk-good-code/slides.md

 - Follow the code style of the codebase you are in
 - Follow the conventions of the language
+--

 - CamelCase vs snake_case
-- Tabs vs Spaces (Java 4 spaces, Go-lang tabs)
+- Tabs vs Spaces
 - Be consistent
+--

 - If you need to reformat code, do so in a standalone commit

 ---